cylc/cylc-flow/tests/integration/README.md

 1) Start a workflow.
 2) Put it in a funny state.
-3) Test how components interract to handle this state.
+3) Test how components interact to handle this state.

 I.e., the integration test framework runs the scheduler.
 The only thing it's really cutting out is the CLI.